dmpstats/roamR/README.md

 - Relatively data poor: Red-Throated Divers in the North Sea, which are less understood.

-In the more extreme, `roamR` has been developed with the intention of simulating very well known animal populations, for example a population with extensive GPS tagging information, that might suffice for estimation of a Hidden Markov Model.
-For example those demonstrated in Michelot XXX fitted to Fulmar, which could be subsequently simulated in the momentHMM package.
+At the more extreme information end, `roamR` has been developed to simulate agents at a very detailed level, for example a population with extensive GPS tagging information.
+The exemplar that guided this was the Hidden Markov Model of McClintock & Michelot (2018) and subsequent fitting to detailed Fulmar track data.

 ## Installation